 - 1 package (8 ounces) cream cheese, softened and cubed

-- Place half of corn in a greased 8-in. square baking dish.
+- Preheat oven to 350°.
+Place half of corn in a greased 8-in. square baking dish.
 Top with jalapeno slices and remaining corn.
 In a small saucepan, melt butter.
 Whisk in flour until smooth.
 Gradually add milk.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened and bubbly.

 - Stir in cream cheese just until melted.
 Pour over corn.
-Bake, uncovered, at 350° for 35-40 minutes or until lightly browned.
+Bake, uncovered, for 35-40 minutes or until lightly browned.
 Yield: 10 servings.

 Originally published as Corn Casserole in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p116